maxematical/pirates/README.md

 One of the primary elements if you are playing pirate game is the fact that you are constantly surrounded by water.
 Therefore, I spent a bunch of time trying to make sure the water looked and felt right.

-(Note: in this section, I'm primarily talking about the water itself and not how objects interact with the water)
+(Note: in this section, I'm primarily talking about the water itself and not how objects interact with the water.
+Also, the below paragraphs are meant more as a "high-level" explanation of how everything works, because I'm mostly mentioning the different concepts and algorithms I used for the water.
+I don't give many code examples since for pretty much every one of these concepts, you can just type it into google and find a tutorial on how to implement it.
+In fact, that's actually exactly what I did when I was writing the code!)

 When you're looking to make good-looking water, there are pretty much two basic components you have to nail down before you get anywhere else: the actual shape (geometry) of the waves, and then also to some extent the shading and color of the waves.
 On top of that you can have interactions with objects like foam around things floating in the water, but for now I've mostly just focused on the first two things for the water.